la-cc/helm-dependencies-update-helper-script-native/README.md

 Under the folder azure-devops you will find a pipeline file.
 You can use this folder structure in your Azure DevOps project.
 You should replace the `orga` parameter with your organization and like `https://dev.azure.com/<YOUR_ORGA_NAME>/<YOUR_PPROJECT_NAME>/_git/<YOUR_REPO_NAME>`.

-### GitHub Actions - TBD
+### GitHub Actions

-You can use this script as a GitHub action in your repository.
+You can use this script as a [GitHub action](https://github.com/la-cc/gh-actions) in your repository.
 To do this, you need only to create a new workflow file in your repository under `.github/workflows/` and add the following content:

 ```yaml